 The triad of JavaScript (JS), Hypertext markup language (HTML) and Cascading Style Sheets (CSS) is used to create the application presented at the web page [11].
 JS is used to implement the algorithm discussed in the previous section.

-This application is executed with , , , , , , , , , and , , .
+Master students of the Biological Sciences Faculty, Universidad Autónoma de Coahuila, are instructed to use this application.
+Figure 10 shows the screenshot of the application.
+It is used by the students in the classroom, at homework, and in projects related to the learning of Response Surface Methodology (RSM).
+The students are asked to perform experiments on this application by opening it in the Google Chrome web browser with the objective being to maximize the enzymes in a biological process with two factors.
+The following information is given to design the experiment: The two factors are pH and temperature; their limits are 1 to 13 and 0 to 100 respectively.
+The graphic user interface is also provided to perform multiple experiments at once, where a student may paste factorial information from text and obtain the response copied to the clipboard.
+Once the student estimates the optimal values for pH and temperature; these values are compared against the actual optimal values for validation to evaluate the student's performance.
+Since the optimal values are not made available to the graphic user interface, these values were collected by accessing the variables through the developer tool's console of the Google Chrome.In an example the application is executed with , , , , , , , , , and , , .
 It calculates , , , , , and .
-The application does not give access to the optimum values.
 Figure 7 shows the surface plot of .
 Figure 8 and 9 show, respectively, the contour plot and surface plot of the function without the noise term i.e., considering.
 The Response Surface Methodology is applied to find the optimal values of and .
 Results of each iteration are also superimposed over the plots.
 The application contains a distance tool to provide how far the optimum value is from any set of the given factors.
 This tool also allows verifying if the factors have arrived to the optimum result.

-Master students of the Biological Sciences Faculty, Universidad Autónoma de Coahuila, are instructed to use this application.
-Figure 10 shows the screenshot of the application.
-It is used in classroom, at homework, and in projects related to the learning of Response Surface Methodology (RSM).
 It motivates the interaction between professor and students, and allows teachers to implement the problem-based learning, or to assign a unique problem to each student.
 It also helps students to work in groups to discuss its functionality.

 7. Conclusions